 Duffel bags are the go-to bag for frisbee tournaments.
 Again, mountain/climbing bags are generally better than the sports’ equivalents.
 ‘The North Face Base Camp Duffel’ comes out a lot as top pick, but Helly Hansen do a great one as well.
 They come in several sizes; but for weekend tournaments you probably wont need to go much past the smallest size or two.
 Five Ultimate also offer their own frisbee specific tournament bag that Mohawks can have customised with their own squad number!

 Your most likely be staying in halls, or in tents only in the summer, so you wont need that one you used at the top of Mt.
 Everest.
 Anything comfortable will do.

 Self-inflating are the way to go here.
-Roll mats will leave you cold and aching the next day, and the pump-inflated mattress are generally too heavy to be lugging around, or trying to cram in the back of a Ford KA.
+Roll mats will leave you cold and aching the next day, and the pump-inflated mattress are generally too heavy to be lugging between pitches, or trying to cram in the back of your mates Ford KA.